-Please bring your portfolio to present.
+You will present the same portfolio as in the Preliminary Round.
 You will receive specific instructions for set-up of your work in the review space upon arriving and will have two minutes to complete set up.
 There is no need to bring easels, pedestals or other presentation stands.
 A long table will be provided in the review space for your use.